Introduction

 How to generate the QR Code

-After successful binding of the “Electronic Identity”, eligible residents can access the “My Border Crossing” page through “Macau One Account” and generate the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”).
+After successful binding of the “Electronic Identity”, eligible residents can access the “My Border Crossing” in “Macau One Account” and generate the QR Code for immigration clearance between Hong Kong and Macao (the “QR Code”).

-Status of the “QR Code for Hong Kong and Macao Clearance Service”
+Status of the QR Code for Immigration Clearance between Hong Kong and Macao

 1) Macao SAR permanent residents, aged 18 or above, who have not enrolled for the Hong Kong e-Channel service

-2) Macao SAR permanent residents, aged from 11 to 17, who have not enrolled for the Hong Kong e-Channel service
+2) Macao SAR permanent residents, aged 11 to 17, who have not enrolled for the Hong Kong e-Channel service

-3) Macao SAR permanent residents aged under 11 are not eligible to use the Hong Kong e-Channel service
+3) Macao SAR permanent residents aged under 11 are not eligible to use the “QR code”.

 How to use the QR Code

-If the “Electronic Identity” of a minor is bound to the mobile phone of his/her parent or guardian, the parent or guardian only needs to slide left or right on the “My Border Crossing” page and present the “QR Code” of the respective person when they are going together for immigration clearance. (see the picture)
+If the “Electronic Identity” of a minor is bound to the mobile phone of his/her parent or guardian, the parent or guardian only needs to slide left or right on the “My Border Crossing” page and present the “QR Code” of the respective person when they are travelling together for immigration clearance. (see the picture)

 Frequently Asked Questions